Camel riding in the Gobi Desert

 - International flights to/from Mongolia

-- No single supplement available while staying in nomad family Ger or Guest Ger stay).
+- Single supplement charges.
+Note: no single supplement available while staying in nomad family Ger or Guest Ger stay).

 - Travel insurance (emergency medical evacuation insurance required, trip cancellation and travel insurance recommended)